-Parameter Description Authentication Type The EAP authentication protocols this card has supported are included as follows.
-This setting has to be consistent with the wireless APs or Routers that the card intends to connect.
+Parameter Description Authentication Type The EAP authentication protocols this adapter has supported are included as follows.
+This setting has to be consistent with the wireless APs or Routers that the adapter intends to connect.
 PEAP &TTLS - PEAP and TTLS are similar and easier than TLS in that they specify a stand-alone authentication protocol be used within an encrypted tunnel.
 TTLS supports any protocol within its tunnel, including CHAP, MS-CHAP, MS-CHAPv2, PAP and EAP-MD5.
-PEAP specifies that an EAP-compliant authentication protocol must be used; this card supports EAP-MSCHAP v2, EAP-TLS/Smart card and Generic Token Card.
+PEAP specifies that an EAP-compliant authentication protocol must be used; this adapter supports EAP-MSCHAP v2, EAP-TLS/Smart Card and Generic Token Card.
 The client certificate is optional required for the authentication.
 TLS/Smart Card -TLS is the most secure of the EAP protocols but not easy to use.
 It requires that digital certificates be exchanged in the authentication phase.
 The server presents a certificate to the client.
 After validating the server's certificate, the client presents a client certificate to the server for validation.
-MD5-Challenge - MD5-Challenge is the easiest EAP Type.
-It requires the wireless station to enter a set of user name and password as the identity to RADIUS Server.
 Session Resumption There are "Disabled", "Reauthentication", "Roaming", "SameSsid" and "Always" selections for you to choose whether to recovery the session in different status.
-Identity Enter the name as the identity for the server.
 Password Enter the password as the identity for the server.
 Use Client Certificate A client certificate is required for TLS, and is optional for TTLS and PEAP.
 This forces a client certificate to be selected from the appropriate Windows Certificate Store and made available to the RADIUS server for certification.

-Parameter Description Tunneled Authentication Tunneled Authentication Protocol When the authentication type is PEAP or TTLS, select a protocol to be used to build the encrypted tunnel.
+Tunneled Authentication Protocol When the authentication type is PEAP or TTLS, select a protocol to be used to build the encrypted tunnel.
 Identity This is the protected user EAP Identity used for authentication.
 The identity specified may contain up to 63 ASCII characters, is case sensitive and takes the form of a Network Access Identifier, consisting of <name of="" the="" user="">@<user's home="" realm="">.
 The user's home realm is optional and indicates the routing domain.</user's></name> Password The password used for authentication.
 It may contain up to 63 ASCII characters and is case sensitive.